0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 I am using Arch Linux, so the example commands in this article will be Arch Linux specific in some cases.
 It's the best Linux repo (IMO).
 You should be able to easily find versions of the same software in the package manager for the Linux distrubtion that you use.
 If you use Windows or OSX, I suggest that this is a wonderful time to switch to Linux!

+Jokes aside, you can install Snes9x on Windows & Mac, and the roms will work on any platform.
+So you can at least get every SNES game for free.

 The only other prerequisite is that you are mildly comfortable working in Bash shell.